The term “helicopter parent” refers to a guardian who resembles a helicopter by hovering closely over offspring.

 This chart shows there are more drawbacks than benefits for children raised by helicopter parents.
 To prevent raising a child with the problems described above, parents with hovering tendencies can identify causes of their over-involvement.
 Thereafter, the adults can take steps to ease up so their children are granted freedom to achieve independent success.

-Giving children tools to succeed on their own is one of the best gifts parents can give.
-If your child is struggling in language arts or math in school, resist doing his homework for him and ask his teacher for help.
-You can also get your child educational games and a tutor, like the ones at 98thPercentile at https://98thpercentile.azurewebsites.net/.
+Giving youths tools to succeed on their own is one of the best gifts parents can give!
+If your child is struggling in language arts or math, then don’t do their homework for them.
+Do not ask the teacher to stop assigning them work either.
+Instead, get your youngster educational games and a tutor, like the ones at 98th Percentile.

 Show children love by encouraging and supporting them while they learn skills and achieve goals as independently as possible!